 Part 3 "External Costs" - provides both narrative and the necessary justification for costs incurred by our External Service Providers

-Part 5 "Internal Costs" - an example of the information provided to Ofgem for each DCC cost centre to justify internal costs
+Part 5a "Internal Costs - Resource" - an example of the information provided to Ofgem for each DCC cost centre to justify resource internal costs

 Application for a baseline margin adjustment - DCC's application for an increase in the value of margin to reflect the greater level of activity required of DCC